 Placement into the advanced level training course is determined by testing of spoken English.

 During orientation week in Fall, the ALP runs a 30-minute proctored screening test.
 This test screens out those who do not need our support, and indicates those who would clearly benefit from it.

 The screening test is computer-based and requires test-takers to respond to four scenarios by speaking.
 Responses are rated by trained ALP faculty on the basis of intelligibility, sociolinguistic ability, grammar and vocabulary, and effective task completion.

-Test-takers with low scores on this screening test are required to take the ITF training course.
+Test-takers with low scores on this screening test are advised to take the ITF training course, in accordance with the GSAS guidelines.
 Those with high scores are waived.
 Those with mid-range scores are asked to return for a face-to-face teaching demonstration.

 Face-to-face Teaching Demonstration